utily/cloudly-storage/README.md

 # Database

 ## Overview
-The technology used in this database are Durable Objects and Key Value stores, there exists a low level abstraction around these technologies in the DurableObject and KeyValueStore folders respectively.
+The technologies used in this database are Durable Objects and Key Value stores; there exists a low level abstraction around these technologies in the DurableObject and KeyValueStore folders respectively.

 The main feature is the Database, it contains Silos which are either Archives or Collections.
-Archives implement the Key Value Store abstraction and utimatly the cloudflare Key value store.
+Archives implement the Key Value Store abstraction and ultimately the cloudflare Key value store.
 - The Archive is able to store, load and remove documents, loading can be done using a date range or an id of the document.
 - The Collection utilizes a Durable Object abstraction called Buffer and an Archive for long term storage.
 The Buffer ensures consistency and transactionality while writing.
-The buffer stored documents for a short timespan and writes documents to the Archive once deemed stale.
+The buffer stores documents for a short timespan and writes documents to the Archive once deemed stale.
 The buffer will contain several durable objects to increase the number of simultaneous read and writes, these durable objects will use a key-shard, the id of the document will generate a corresponding shard.

 The Database can be partitioned to store data in different layers, this will be useful to list documents for a particular partition.
 The key for the documents are comprised of `typeName/partition_1/partition_2/.../partition_n/dateTime/documentID` where n is a natural number.
 The Buffer will divide the data in different durable objects depending on `typeName/partition_1/partition_2/.../partition_n/shard`, and will use the same keys as the Archive to store the documents.